solariun/atomicx/README.md

     * Thread can wait for an event to happen.
     * On event notification a `atomix::message` can be sent/received

-* A message broker based on observer pattern
+* (DEPRECATED) A message broker based on observer pattern (NOW DROPPED and REPLACED BY BROADCAST)
     * A thread can use `WaitBroker Message` to wait for any specifc topic asynchronously.
     * Instead of having a `Subcrib` call, the developer will provide a `IsSubscribed` method that the kernel will use to determine if the object/thread is subscribed to a given topic.
     * Broker uses `atomicx::message` to transport information.
 For inter process Object transport, please use atomicx::queue.